evolarjun/amr/docs/AMRFinder-database.md

 # Introduction

-The AMRFinder database files are used by the AMRFinder process as part of the Pathogen Detection Pipeline (https://www.ncbi.nlm.nih.gov/pathogens) as well as the command-line version of AMRFinder.
+The AMRFinderPlus database files are used by the AMRFinderPlus process as part of the Pathogen Detection Pipeline (https://www.ncbi.nlm.nih.gov/pathogens) as well as the command-line version of AMRFinderPlus.
 The current version focuses on acquired or intrinsic AMR gene products.
 Currently it does not include tools for analyzing adaptive resistance mutations such as point mutations in ribosomal RNA genes, or promoter-affecting mutations.